lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 If there is indeed a fundamental trade-off between compactness and spatial diversity, then we should observe the average spatial diversity of highly compact plans to be higher than the spatial diversity across all plans.
-I therefore compare the mean spatial diversity of top 500 plans under each compactness metric to the mean spatial diversity of all plans.
+I therefore compare the mean spatial diversity of the top 500 plans under each compactness metric to the mean spatial diversity of all plans.
 As a robustness check, I look at different proportions of top plans (top 10%/5%/2%) and obtain almost-identical results.
 Encouragingly, there seems to be no trade-off between